 ECLIPSE! transports students through time and space to explore ancient perspectives about these events and how they contrast with our current understanding of the physical universe.
 We will observe the Sun and Moon’s apparent motions across the sky, examine the Moon and Earth’s orbital paths, discover how celestial objects’ shadows create lunar and solar eclipses, and view simulated eclipses.
 We will travel to other planets in our solar system to learn the difference between eclipses, transits, and occultations, emphasizing why Earth’s eclipses are so unique.
 This show also covers the phases of the Moon, the Moon’s effect on tides, and seasonal constellations visible on the date of your visit.

-To prepare students for the Great North American Eclipse taking place on April 8th, 2024, students will observe a simulated partial solar eclipse as it will appear from Long Island.
-We will also travel to a location experiencing totality, compare the three types of solar eclipses, and discuss ways to safely view the Sun.
+To prepare students for the next eclipse visible from Long Island, we will observe a simulated total lunar eclipse.
+We will also travel to a location experiencing a total solar eclipse, compare the three types of solar eclipses, and discuss ways to safely view the Sun.

 Click on each image for more information.